Luming-L/NGG/L1_Sequencing.md

 Only the minority of the plant genome assemblies are on chromosome-level.
 Most of them are based on short-read sequencing and consist of hundreds or even thousands of fragmented contigs and scaffolds, which are usually not mapped to their chromosomal locations.

+High repetitiveness due to transposable elements, extreme genome sizes (loblolly pine, Norway spruce) and the polyploid nature of some plants.

 >[all plant genomes](https://www.plabipd.de/plant_genomes_pa.ep)